- Accounting Basics

 - To provide information about how the company is utilizing various resources available at its disposal.

-What Constitutes Financial Reporting in Accounting?
+What Constitutes Financial Reporting?

 As the name goes, financial reports typically constitute the overview of financial performance.
 Financial reports may be quarterly and annual or may be preliminary reports and prospectus in case of new starts ups.